Written by Peter CarterMay 11, 2017

 Schools; There’ll be more Commonwealth funding per student for most schools.
 The Federal Government will give schools an extra $18.6 billion over 10 years.
 The Government says it will standardise school funding, but as part of that about two dozen schools will lose Commonwealth funding and about 300 more won’t receive as much as they expected.

 NDIS; The National Disability Insurance Scheme will be fully funded.
-The top ups for the funding coming from an increase in Medicare levy.
+The top-ups for the funding coming from an increase in the Medicare levy.